-"(2) a no-fault automobile accident insurance plan or program.
+"(2) a no-fault automobile accident insur-

-"(d) Nonapplication of Other Laws.-No law of any State, or of any political subdivision of a State and no provision of any contract entered into or renewed after the date of enactment of the Indian Health Care Amendments of 1988, shall prevent or hinder the right of recovery of the United States or an Indian tribe or tribal organization under subsection (a), or an urban Indian organization under subsection (b).
+"(d) NONAPPLICATION OF OTHER LAWS.-No law of any State, or of any political subdivision of a State and no provision of any contract entered into or renewed after the date of enactment of the Indian Health Care Amendments of 1988, shall prevent or hinder the right of recovery of the United States or an Indian tribe or tribal organization under subsection (a), or an urban Indian organization under subsection (b).

-"(e) NO EFFECT ON PRIVATE RIGHTS OF ACTION.-No action taken by the United States or an Indian tribe or tribal organization to enforce the right of recovery provided under subsection (a), or by an urban Indian organization to enforce the right of recovery provided under subsection (b), shall affect the right of any person to any damages (other than damages for the cost of health services provided by the Secretary through the Service).
+"(e) No Effect on Private Richts of Action.-No action taken by the United States or an Indian tribe or tribal organization to enforce the right of recovery provided under subsection (a), or by an urban Indian organization to enforce the right of recovery provided under subsection (b), shall affect the right of any person to any damages (other than damages for the cost of health services provided by the Secretary through the Service).

-'(f) METHODS OF ENFORCEMENT .-
+"(f) METHODS OF ENFORCEMENT.-

-"(1) IN GENERAL.-The United States or an Indian tribe or tribal organization may enforce the right of recovery provided under subsection (a), and an urban Indian organization may enforce the right of recovery provided under subsection (b), by-
+"(I) IN GENERAL.-The United States or an Indian tribe or tribal organization may enforce the right of recovery provided under subsection (a), and an urban Indian organization may enforce the right of recovery provided under subsection (b), by-

-"(A) intervening or joining in any civil ac-
+"(A) intervening or joining in any civil action or proceeding brought-